xavierpok/tp/docs/UserGuide.md

 * Adds a schedule to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** starting from 1.
 * Schedule name is an optional field.
 If no schedule name is given, the default is `Meeting`.
-* Input schedule time must be in the format `YYYY-DD-MM-HH-MM`.
+* Input schedule time must be in the format `YYYY-MM-DD-HH-mm`.
 * If there are existing schedules or schedule names, it will be updated to the input schedule and schedule name.
 If schedule name is not given, it will still be set to `Meeting`.

 Examples: